Sphereon-Opensource/PEX/README.md

 any further assumptions about the technologies used in their products.

 A Presentation Exchange operates generally as follows; The verifier creates a Presentation Definition asking for credentials from the holder.
-The definition for the credentials is sent to the holder, who returns a Verifiable Presentation as a response.
-Now the verifier will verify the presentation by checking the signature and other accompanying proofs.
+The Presentation Definition for the credentials is sent to the holder, who returns a Verifiable Presentation containing Presentation Submission data that links the Credentials in the Presentation to the received Definition as a response.
+Now the verifier will verify the Verifiable Presentation by checking the signature and other accompanying proofs as well as ensuring the Submission Data fulfills the requirements from the specification.

 The Presentation Exchange will ensure that the model used by the verifier, can be interpreted by the holder.
 It then ensures that the correct parts from the holders credentials are used to create the presentation.
 The PEX-library contains all